Learnfa/3m-data-assignment-1.1/case_study.md

 🔍 **Challenge: Load the Data into DuckDB**
 Using DBeaver and your DuckDB connection, how would you load the vgsales.csv file into a table so you can begin querying it?

+🚀 *Steps to create empty db/schema then import data*
 - database - New database Connection - Create
 - go to schema, right click & select Import Data
 - check Table mapping to ensure correct type mapping